The u-root cpu command

 triplicate to get your organization to Do Magic to your desktop?

-is here to answer all your usability needs.
+Your search is over: cpu is here to answer all your usability needs.

 The problem: running your program on some other system